Professional development is a central component of the MA program in International Relations.

 Our graduates are well prepared for careers in several sectors: international organizations (including a variety of UN agencies); government agencies (in the U.S. and internationally); non-profit or non-governmental organizations (from think tanks to human rights groups to disaster-relief agencies); and international business.

 The program supports students in their career advancement in several ways.
 This focus is embedded in the curriculum.
-Our MA requirements include a semester-long Professional Development Seminar as well as an internship with an approved organization.
-Program faculty and staff work in partnership with NYU’s Wasserman Center for Career Development and with our student-led International Relations Association to provide programs and services shaped to meet student needs.
+Our MA requirements include completion of an internship with an approved organization.
+Program faculty and staff work in partnership with NYU’s Wasserman Center for Career Development and with our student-led International Relations and Politics Association to provide programs and services shaped to meet student needs.

 Ongoing programs and services include: